Consult With Dr. Delgado

 First Week after Male Reduction Surgery

 In the first week of recovery, you should relax and avoid activities that raise your blood pressure, as hematoma formation is a risk during this period.
-These are some suggestions for the first week:
+These are some suggestions for activities you can safely do during the first week:

 Second Week after Male Reduction Surgery

-The previous week may have been a little boring, but don’t rush back into a workout routine.
-Start gradually, with cardiovascular activities like speed walking or walking on a treadmill.
-It’s too soon to run, but establishing a good stretching routine is beneficial for next week’s workouts.
+The previous week may have been a little boring with all the downtime, but don’t rush to resume exercise like you’re used to.
+Start gradually, with cardiovascular activities like walking or speed walking on a treadmill.
+It’s too soon to run, but establishing a good stretching routine now will be beneficial for next week’s workouts.
 Light hand weights can be introduced toward the end of the week, but be gentle.
 You should avoid exercising the surgical area to prevent scarring and promote optimal healing.

-It’s finally time to start lifting again!
-But start with light weights and keep your garment on while you pump iron.
-Each day, increase your reps and eventually switch to machines once you feel comfortable.
+By the third week, it can finally be time to start lifting again!
+But start with light weights and keep your garment on while you lift.
+Each day, increase your reps and eventually switch to machines once your surgeon allows you and you feel comfortable doing so.
 Remember to steer clear of the chest region while exercising.
 You’re still healing, and it’s important not to irritate the surgical site.

-When the week is over, your body will be almost back to normal at the surgical site, so it’s time to gradually increase your exercise regimen.
-At this point, it’s safe to increase weights for body parts aside from the chest and increase your cardiovascular training.
+When the fourth week is over, your body will be almost back to normal at the surgical site, so by this point, you can start to gradually increase your exercise regimen.
+By now, it’s safe to increase weights for body parts aside from the chest and increase your cardiovascular training.

 One Month Post-Surgery